-Supplies needed: 20qt storage bin, thermometer, weatherproof snap in socket, 40 watt light bulb, plastic junction box, electrical cord, non-breakable plate cover, steel plate and a dimmer switch.
+Parts used: 20qt storage bin, thermometer, weatherproof snap in socket, 40 watt light bulb, plastic junction box, electrical cord, non-breakable plate cover, steel plate and a dimmer switch.

 Secure the wire clamp, and then insert the power cord.

+Connect wires.
 Use electrical tape to secure the caps.

 The incubator is now fully functional.
 However… A few modifications were made after the trial run.
 The first was to shield the lid above the bulb.
 Several layers of aluminum foil and paper towel were used, secured with 2-way tape.

 The other initial change was to hook the thermometer over the side, instead of using 2-way tape.
 I cut a thin strip of metal, bent it to hook over the edge, and hold the thermometer – secured, covered with duct tape.

 A heat shield was also fabricated from the metal plate, to more evenly dissipate the heat, attached over the bolt ends.

 The tray and rack were added in an attempt to avoid using plastic bags.
 The box was insulated using bubble packaging that the tray arrived in, along with some shop towel and more duct tape.